 If you are looking to do some trinket shopping, find a good party, or arrange activities such as beach bike rentals, snorkeling, or boat excursions, Paje may be your best bet.

 HOT TIP ▸ Hankering for even more adventure?
-Soak up Paje Beach and surroundings on a full-day tour, with visits to Zanzibar’s famous Rock Restaurant, Kuza Cave, monkey-inhabited Jozani Forest, and even see some dolphins while you’re at it!
+Soak up the surroundings on this top-rated 5-hour tour, featuring visits to Zanzibar’s famous Rock Restaurant and Kuza Cave.

 Seriously, make sure those return tickets of yours are flexible!